C067/React-API-Demo/README.md

 # React API Demo
 * REST API Link: https://radiant-waters-52080.herokuapp.com

 React API Demo is a web application created from the React framework.
 This applcation collects data from a REST API hosted on a MongoDB database.
-This application allows us to collect all information from the /employees, /teams, and /projects endpoints.
+This application allows us to collect all information from the /employees, /teams, and /projects endpoints and then display this information back to the user.

 ## Run the Application
 1. Download or Clone the Repo